per-simmons/n8n-workflows/README.md

 # n8n Workflows

-Hey!
-These are some n8n workflows I've been working on.
-They've saved me tons of time, so I figured I'd share them.

 ## What's in here?

 Each folder has a complete workflow - just grab the JSON file and import it into your n8n instance.
 Everything's documented so you know what's what.